 For patients plagued by dental phobia, Dr. John F. Rink is here to help.
 At our Charleston, SC, practice, we are well aware that a successful cosmetic dentist must understand their patients' goals and fears to achieve the best results.
 We provide options to ease any anxieties and help you receive the care that is necessary to prevent potential health issues.
 To learn more and schedule an appointment, reach out to our practice today.

 Many people are nervous about visiting the dentist's office.
 Even mentioning the word "dentist" inspires anxiety in anywhere between 9-20% of Americans, equivalent to around 30 million to 50 million people.
-The term "dental phobia" covers a wide range of reactions, ranging form low-level nerves the night before an appointment to full-blown panic attacks at the office.
+The term "dental phobia" covers a wide range of reactions, ranging from low-level nerves the night before an appointment to full-blown panic attacks at the office.
 These patients often postpone visits or avoid the dentist as a result.
 But procrastination allows problems to develop unnoticed, including gum disease, tooth decay, and even early tooth loss.
 Poor oral care is often tied to more serious, sometimes life-threatening conditions, such as heart disease or lung infections.
 Dental problems may be early signs of larger issues.
 Dental phobia may have emotional costs, as well.
 Stained or damaged teeth can make people feel too self-conscious to smile or speak easily, sometimes lowering their self-esteem enough to affect their personal and professional lives.

 While every patient has unique concerns, some common reasons for dental phobia include: fear of pain, fear of injections or a concern that injections will not work, fear of anesthetic side effects, fear of helplessness or loss of control, as well as self-consciousness, embarrassment, or discomfort with a dentist's or dental hygienist's physical closeness.
 Bad experiences with older technology or dental practices may also leave patients cautious.